cmenon12/sporty-shoes-shopping/WRITEUP.md

 - The services are in the [`service`](./src/main/java/com/sportyshoes/SportyShoes/service) package.
   These are the classes that handle the business logic of the application.
 - The controllers are in the [`controller`](./src/main/java/com/sportyshoes/SportyShoes/controller) package.
-The `ShoppingController` handles the shopping pages, and the `UserController` handles the user pages.
+The `ShoppingController` handles the shopping web requests, and the `UserController` handles the user web requests.
+There are also three admin controllers.
+- The [`config`](./src/main/java/com/sportyshoes/config) package contains the security and web configuration.
-- In the [`resources`](./src/main/resources) directory, the `application.properties` file contains
+- In the [`resources`](./src/main/resources) folder, the `application.properties` file contains
-  the database configuration, and the `templates` directory contains the HTML templates for the application.
+  the database configuration, and the `templates` folder contains the HTML templates for the application.
+The `static` folder contains some JavaScript and the logo.

+A tree diagram of the project structure is below.

 ```
 .